 Accelerated JD/LLM in Taxation - Requires 96 law credits and takes 3 years and 1 summer to complete in the full-time program (accelerated), 4 years in the part-time evening program.

-JD/Master of Public Administration (MPA) - Requires 80 law credits, 24-30 graduate credits, and takes 3 years and 1 summer to complete in the full-time program, 5 years for the part-time evening program
+JD/Master of Public Administration (MPA) - Requires 80 law credits, 30 graduate credits and takes 4 years to complete the full-time program, 5-6 years for the part-time evening program.

 JD/Master of Science in Finance (MSF) - Requires 78 law credits, 32-41 graduate credits, and takes 4 years to complete in the full-time program, 5-6 years for the part-time evening program

 JD/Master of Science in Crime & Justice Studies (MSCJS) - Requires 80 law credits, 24 graduate credits, and takes 4 years to complete in the full-time program, 5-6 years for the part-time evening program

 Students enrolled in dual degree programs are charged tuition based on the number of credit hours they are taking in each school.
 For tuitions rates for each program, visit the Office of the Bursar's Tuition and Fees webpage.